rotemg38/web-chat-client/README.md

 We recommend on VSCode as an excellent IDE therefore we will explain how to run our project on this IDE.

+In order to run the project with a server, you'll need to get the server program from "https://github.com/rotemg38/AdvancedProgrammingWebServerSide" and follow the instruction there.

-After opening the project in VSCode, open VSCode Terminal.
+After tou run the server side, come back to VSCode and open VSCode Terminal.

 Make sure you are in the "newicq" folder, if not run the command:
 ```